jiayuewan/personal_website/content/authors/admin/_index.md

 ---
 I'm a fifth year PhD student in [Operations Research](https://www.orie.cornell.edu/orie) at [Cornell University](https://www.cornell.edu), where I am fortunate to be advised by Professor [Peter Frazier](https://people.orie.cornell.edu/pfrazier/).
 Prior to Cornell, I completed my undergraduate in Mathematics and Physics at [Haverford College](https://www.haverford.edu) and earned my Master's degree in Management Science & Engineering at [Stanford University](https://www.stanford.edu).

 My research interests lie at the intersection of statistical learning and operations research.
 My current research focuses on designing novel Bayesian optimization algorithms for drug discovery and materials design.
+More generally, I am interested in researching and utilizing data science and operations research to engender substantial real-world impact.

 In Summer 2022, I interned at [Meta Core Data Science](https://research.facebook.com/teams/core-data-science/) (CDS) in the Adaptive Experimentation team, mentored by [Daniel Jiang](https://research.facebook.com/people/jiang-daniel/).
 In Fall 2022, I continued my work at Meta as a student researcher.